Executed Renaissance: A new elite

 The main elements in the outlook of the new Ukrainian intellectuals were rebellion, independent thought, and genuine belief in their own ideals.
 The intellectuals emphasised the individual rather than the masses.
 Like many other proponents of inner emigration in a police state, their outward "Sovietness" concealed deep searches and queries.

-Arising from the lower classes (servants, families of priests, industrial workers and peasants), the new generation of the Ukrainian elite often lacked the opportunity for systematic education because of war, famine and the need to earn their daily bread.
-Working "on the brink of the possible", using every opportunity to get in contact with world culture and to spread the wings of their creativity, the new generation of the Ukrainian artistic elite were imbued with the latest trends and created truly topical art.
+Arising from the lower classes (servants, families of priests, industrial workers, and peasants), the new generation of the Ukrainian elite often lacked the opportunity for systematic education because of war, famine, and the need to earn their daily bread.
+Working "on the brink of the possible", using every opportunity to get in contact with world culture and to spread the wings of their creativity, the new generation of the Ukrainian artistic elite was imbued with the latest trends and created truly topical art.